-- Glueless installation requires minimum 5/8" (16 mm) plywood, or 23/32" (18 mm) OSB chipboard subfloor. - Sound: Wooden subfloor must be securely screwed down to joists to prevent any move-ment or squeaks.
+- Glueless installation requires minimum 5/8" (16 mm) plywood, or 23/32" (18 mm) OSB chipboard subfloor. - Sound: Wooden subfloor must be securely screwed down to joists to prevent any movement or squeaks.
 Thoroughly inspect and replace existing floor or subfloor that shows evidence of water damage or structural weakness.
-Concrete subfloor must be just as structurally sound before installing hardwood floor. - Flat: Subfloor surface must be flat and maximum tolerance is 3/32" (2 mm) per 7' (2 m).
-If necessary, flatten down any irregularities, using #20 grit paper, and fill any uneven spots with leveling compound. - Dry: Subfloor must be dry and within moisture recommended specs. - Clean: Vacuum and free subfloor from any debris or obstacles such as cleats, nail heads, dried glue or any other material. - For glued down, wooden subfloor or concrete, if using a membrane please follow criteria from technical newsletter #34 and technical newsletter #33 for the adhesive.
+Concrete subfloor must be just as structurally sound before installing hardwood floor. - Flat: The subfloor surface must be flat.
+For glue down or nailed/stapled installation, the maximum tolerance is 3/16" (5 mm) over a 10 ft (3 m) span.
+To check the surface, use a rigid straight ruler and continuously measure (at all points) the entire subfloor in all directions (360 degrees).
+Correct deviations by flattening high points with a suitable tool and filling in low points with an appropriate filler to meet the required tolerances. - Level: The subfloor must be level.
+Any deviation should be minimal, barely noticeable to the naked eye.
+Some standards suggest a maximum deviation of 1/2" (13 mm) over a 10 ft (3 m) span.
+It is important to note that leveled installation of items such as cabinets, decorative frames, and windows impact the visual perception of levelness and the overall visual appeal for the end user. - Dry: Subfloor must be dry and within moisture recommended specs. - Clean: Vacuum and free subfloor from any debris or obstacles such as cleats, nail heads, dried glue or any other material. - For glued down, wooden subfloor or concrete, if using a membrane please follow criteria from Technical Newsletter #34 and Technical Newsletter #33 in the Guides and Support section at miragefloors.com for the adhesive.